 If you’re helping a close relative or partner with schizophrenia be consistent about taking medicines and keeping up with care, you’re a team.
-So if he pushes back on a treatment plan, you’ll want to understand where he's coming from.
+So if they push back on a treatment plan, you’ll want to understand where they are coming from.

-Ask him about his fears, concerns, and complaints -- and listen without judging.
+Ask them about their fears, concerns, and complaints -- and listen without judging.
 Make decisions about medications together, along with your loved one’s doctor.
-Work to build and keep trust, so he feels safe to let you know how he's really doing.
+Work to build and keep trust, so they feel safe to let you know how they are really doing.

-There may be times you need to steer the ship, and times when you follow his lead.
+There may be times you need to steer the ship, and times when you follow their lead.
 There will be victories and setbacks.
-But the key to successful support starts with putting yourself in his place.
+But the key to successful support starts with putting yourself in their place.

 Many people with schizophrenia have a hard time taking medication as prescribed.
 And there are some very good reasons for that.

 First, they may not realize that anything is wrong.
 Among people with schizophrenia, 50% may have anosognosia, a brain problem that makes them think they’re not ill.
 And if you’re not ill, why would you take medication?

 Second, they may not accept the diagnosis.
 Many people with schizophrenia get diagnosed when they’re young.
 Finding out that they have a serious mental illness can be hard to take in.
 Every time they take that medicine, it’s a reminder of something they don’t agree with.

 Third, these are some of the harder psychiatric medications to take.
 Finding the right dosage or combination often takes time.
 Prescribing doctors may have to try three different brands before settling on something that works.
 In the meantime, your relative or partner may find the side effects tough to take.
 It can be a hard process to ride out.